Benjamin-Walker/selective-ssms-and-linear-cdes/README.md

 ## Python Environments

 The linear CDE and dataset generation are implemented using Jax, Diffrax, and Signax, as these libraries are currently supported, unlike their PyTorch counterparts.
-The state-space models are implemented using PyTorch, as the selective SSM layer is implemented in PyTorch.
+The state-space models are implemented using PyTorch, as the selective SequenceModel layer is implemented in PyTorch.

 It is possible to install cuda versions of Jax and Pytorch in the same environment using cuda 11.8.
 However,